whitejm/subnotes/Pro Git 2nd Edition/Pro Git 2nd Edition - Ch 3.md

 ---

-Under what conditions does git merger create a new snapshot/commit?
+Under what conditions does git merge create a new snapshot/commit?

 > When the two branches being merged have diverged history

 ---

-Does a git merger always create a new commit?
+Does a git merge always create a new commit?

 > No, only when the branches being merged have a "diverged" history.
 > In other words, when the they both have commits that the other does not.